Mollusks: Profile and Information

 Oxidizing Molluscicides

-Oxidizing molluscicide compounds can be used against snail and slug infestations, chlorine, chlorine dioxide, chloramines, ozone, bromine, hydrogen peroxide and potassium permanganate are some oxidizing compounds used as molluscicides.
+Oxidizing molluscicide compounds can be used against snail and slug infestations, chlorine, chlorine dioxide, chloramines, ozone, bromine, hydrogen peroxide, and potassium permanganate are some oxidizing compounds used as molluscicides.

 Non-oxidizing Molluscicides

-Precautions in Using MMolluscicide
+Precautions in Using Molluscicide

 Accidental Poisoning